AdobeDocs/experience-manager-cloud-service.en/help/forms/standard-validation-error-mesages-adaptive-forms.md

 >[!NOTE]
 >
+> * At least one of fieldName or dataRef is required
-> Add **ContentType** as **application/problem+json**.
+> * Add **ContentType** header as **application/problem+json**.

 Where:
-* `type` specifies the type of failure.
+* `type (required)` specifies the type of failure.
 It can be one of the following values:
     * `SERVER_SIDE_VALIDATION` indicates a failure due to server-side validation.
     * `FORM_SUBMISSION` indicates a failure during form submission
     * `SERVICE_INVOCATION` indicates a failure during a third-party service invocation.
     * `FAILURE` indicates a general failure.
     * `VALIDATION_ERROR` indicates a failure due to a validation error.

-* `title` provides a title or brief description of the failure.
+* `title (optional)` provides a title or brief description of the failure.
-* `detail` provides additional details about the failure if necessary.
+* `detail (optional)` provides additional details about the failure if necessary.
-* `instance` represents an instance or identifier associated with the failure and helps in tracking or identifying the specific occurrence of the failure.
+* `instance (optional)` represents an instance or identifier associated with the failure and helps in tracking or identifying the specific occurrence of the failure.
-* `validationErrors` contains information about validation errors.
+* `validationErrors (required)` contains information about validation errors.
 It includes the following fields:
     * `fieldname` mentions the SOM expression of the fields that failed the validation criteria.
     * `dataRef` represents the JSON path or XPath of the fields that failed the validation.
     * `details` contain the validation error message with the erroneous field.
-* `originCode` contains the error code returned by the external service
+* `originCode (optional)` contains the http status code returned by the external service
-* `originMessage` contains the raw error data returned by the external service.
+* `originMessage (optional)` contains the raw error data returned by the external service.

 ## Add error handler using Rule Editor {#add-error-handler-using-rule-editor}